 Prenatal diagnosis of Larsen syndrome may be possible through ultrasound imaging, where reflected sound waves are used to create an image of the developing fetus and reveal characteristic findings based on the clinical experience of the sonographer.
 Because most cases are sporadic, this diagnosis is seldom made, and confirmation through molecular genetic testing is necessary to confirm the diagnosis.
-Referral to skilled sonographers who are cognizant of genetic disorders and skeletal dysplasias may help to confirm this suspicion in prenatal cases with or without subtly affecting parents.
+Referral to skilled sonographers who are knowledgeable regarding genetic disorders and skeletal dysplasias may help to confirm this suspicion in prenatal cases with or without subtly affecting parents.
 Malformations in the skeleton like joint hyperextensions and bifid humerus (bone of the arm), clubbed feet, facial features including depressed nasal bridge, widely separated eyes, prominent forehead and abnormalities in the hands and fingers and a narrow chest with increased amniotic fluid (polyhydramnios) may be suggestive of Larsen syndrome, though other genetic skeletal disorders can also manifest these signs.
 When suspicion is sufficiently high, sequencing of the FLNB gene can be performed to identify a mutation and come to a definitive diagnosis.
 When a decision is made to continue the pregnancy with suspected Larsen syndrome, Cesarean section is recommended to prevent trauma to the limbs and the cervical spine during vaginal delivery.
 Breathing problems due to a small narrow chest are an important issue that should be managed by the neonatologist.

 The treatment of Larsen syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, orthopedic surgeons, craniofacial specialists, and geneticists who assess and treat skeletal disorders, as well as other specialists who asses and treat hearing problems (audiologists) may need to systematically and comprehensively plan an affected child’s treatment.